 - If you wish to wear any clothing item under your hard hat, make sure it is a specially designed hard hat liner and not just any other material, so it does not affect the functionality of your hard hat.

 - The bill of the hard hat should point towards the front of your head.
-If the cap is worn backward, it compromises the effectiveness and fit.
+If the cap is worn backwards, it compromises the effectiveness and fit, unless otherwise specified by the manufacturer (reverse donning hard hats).

 - Adjust the harness to ensure it always has complete contact with your head while being comfortable